Ministry of Defense and new corruption? Well, there have been no scandals for a long time. Or is everything not so simple?

 Go ahead.
 In KSL and quality management.

 Were the technical conditions specified for a specific manufacturer?
-Because this is exactly what the article hints at, indicating that the agreement was concluded with the Coltrane company, which is essentially a shell company.
+Because this is exactly what the article hints at, indicating that the contract was concluded with the Coltrane company, which is essentially a shell company.

 Colleagues were not mistaken in terms of the company’s history; there are no complaints.
 But those who, as part of the work of the State Administrative Department of the Moscow Region, have studied the entire pedigree of the godfathers of the food mafia, nothing will surprise them.
 (By the way, a new season for accepting applications starts today in grubs.
 They say that the new star of the season will be avocado.
 Anyone who has read articles about how this is now an unprofitable vegetable will understand the whole pitfall of the situation).
 But today about flasks.